-Bali has always been known as an island of culture and arts, where a lot of reputable Indonesian artists came from.
-One of them is Natisa Jones, a young artist who is currently spending her time creating arts in Bali, Indonesia and Amsterdam, Netherlands.
+Bali has always been known as an island of culture and arts, where many reputable Indonesian artists hail from.
+One of them is Natisa Jones, a young artist who creates art in Bali and Amsterdam.

-Natisa's paintings focused on “identity and the fundamental human experience of the emotional journey” that allows individual interpretations from her audiences.
+Natisa’s paintings focus on identity and the fundamental human experience of the emotional journey that allows individual interpretations from her audiences.
 Through her artworks, Natisa wants to genuinely express her feelings and encourages her audiences to do the same.

 Has being an artist been your dream since you were a kid?
-What made you decide to be one?
+What made you decide to become one?

-No, it hasn't.
+No, it hasn’t.
 I mean, I knew I was going to end up in something creative.
-I've always been super into anything creative as a kid - drama, dance, music, etc. Drawing and creating has been a part of my life ever since I was able to hold pencil to paper, and I grew up in a highly creative family so it was always encouraged.
-It's just kind of second nature to me and as I got older it became a form of therapy.
+I’ve always been super into anything creative as a kid — drama, dance, music, etc. Drawing and creating have been a part of my life ever since I was able to hold a pencil to paper, and I grew up in a highly creative family, so it was always encouraged.
+It’s just kind of second nature to me, and as I got older, it became a form of therapy.

 It became a way for me to make sense of the world around me and understand myself.

-I graduated art school, diving into illustration and graphic design, thinking I'd leave fine art behind.
-I briefly worked in an office environment as a graphic design intern and then continued doing freelance illustrations and other commercially creative work for a year or two before deciding I needed to pursue painting.
+I graduated art school and dived into illustration and graphic design, thinking I’d leave fine art behind.
+I briefly worked in an office as a graphic design intern and then continued doing freelance illustrations and other commercially creative work for a year or two before deciding to pursue painting.
 Using my skills to push products and messages of commercial companies other than my own was really where my frustration started.
-I realised I had a lot I wanted to express with my work and wanted to use my creative skills to convey messages I believed in.
+I realised I had a lot I wanted to express with my work, and I wanted to use my creative skills to convey the messages I believed in.

-I think on a good day: everything inspires work, and on a bad day: nothing inspires work.
-I'm interested in the human condition, all things to make sense of what it means to be human.
+I think on a good day, everything inspires work, and on a bad day, nothing inspires work.
+I’m interested in the human condition, all things to make sense of what it means to be human.
 I create very emotively and with a highly personal approach.
-I think what inspires me most are the dynamics between people, conversation that I come across usually sparks curiosities within me, that often motivates work.
+I think what inspires me most is the dynamics between people.
+Conversations that I come across usually spark curiosities in me, and that often motivates work.

 What kind of messages do you want to deliver through them?

-I think I'd like to make people feel less alone and maybe, myself feel less alone.
-My work is highly personal and I often put my heart on my sleeve with them.
-I think that's my attempt to encourage vulnerability in others by doing it first.
-It's a way to relate to others and understand the human experience better.
-Whatever background we are from, rich, poor, from the western part of the world to the east, south, whatever - we all feel the same things.
-Be it through different contexts, but we all know pain, love, joy, loss, guilt, etc. - so I try to string experiences together.
+I think I’d like to make people feel less alone and, maybe, myself feel less alone.
+My work is highly personal and I often put my heart on my sleeve.
+I think that’s my attempt to encourage vulnerability in others by doing it first.
+It’s a way to relate to others and understand the human experience better.
+Whatever background we are from — rich, poor, from the western part of the world to the east, south, whatever — we all feel the same things.
+Though it may be through different contexts, we all know pain, love, joy, loss and guilt.
+So, I try to string these experiences together.

-I believe art creates an opportunity to empathise and I think that's what I try to embody in my work as best I can.
+I believe art creates an opportunity to empathise, and I think that’s what I try to embody in my work as best as I can.